 What John Wick’s Back Tattoo Means

-It’s a bit similar to “fortune favors the bold,” but if you look at it in terms of the John Wick movies, you can see that the films favor the other translation.
-Sure it may just be a reference to his time in the Marines as the John Wick videogames later indicate, but if you look at a bigger picture, it really reflects about the fates of some major characters.
+It’s a bit similar to “fortune favors the bold.”
+But if you look at it in terms of the John Wick movies, you can see that the films favor the other translation.

 Iosef Tarasov, who impulsively decides to beat up John Wick, steal his car, and kill his dog, is bold.
 But as the first movie – as well as Aurelio and Viggo’s reaction – show, they did not appreciate Iosef’s brash decision.
 In fact, his actions have earned him the total opposite of fortune, and it’s his decision to pursue the matter of John’s car that ultimately leads to his death.

-And not only does this tattoo reflect so much on the first two films; its true meaning may also have an effect on the upcoming film.
+And not only does this tattoo reflect so much on the first two films; its true meaning may also have an effect on the third movie.

-This is all just speculation about what the third movie holds (feel free to share your thoughts or theories in the comments!), so take these with a grain of salt.
-While deconstructing the true meaning of John Wick’s tattoo, I realized three important implications the message on his tattoo could have on the third movie.
+While deconstructing the true meaning of John Wick’s tattoo, I realized three important implications the message on his Latin tattoo could have on “Parabellum.”

 The trailers, teasers, and poster for John Wick: Chapter 3 – Parabellum hints that John Wick, now with a $14 million hit on him, must escape an entire organization of assassins.
 This time, however, he doesn’t have the safety of the Continental, which had already saved him at least once in the last two movies.

 The first implication is that John is now a wiser assassin.
 He was once a brave assassin, but his decision to choose to kill Santino has led to his downfall.
 There’s not much to say about this except he may be more careful about which step he makes, but more on this later.